inexorgame-obsolete/wiki-mirror/3D-Visual-Scripting.md

 ## How important is visual scripting used in modern game engines?

 Every modern game engine has a visual scripting enviroment.
-[Unreal Engine 4 ](https://www.unrealengine.com/en-US/blog) (epic games) for example has a system called [Blueprint](https://docs.unrealengine.com/latest/INT/Engine/Blueprints/) (formet Kismet).
+[Unreal Engine 4 ](https://www.unrealengine.com/en-US/blog) (epic games) for example has a system called [Blueprint](https://docs.unrealengine.com/latest/INT/Engine/Blueprints/) (formerly called Kismet).
 CryEngine (Crytek GmbH) has a visual scripting enviroment called [Flowgraph](https://www.cryengine.com/features/sandbox-tools#features/flowgraph).

 ## Conclusion
 Inexor needs a visual scripting system.
 Because Inexor supports [CEF (Chromium Embedded Framework)](https://bitbucket.org/chromiumembedded/cef) we have all we need for HTML5 visual scripting enviroments.
 In 2D it could be done using [visJS](http://visjs.org/).

 # 3D Visual Scripting!
 Now that we have discussed visual scripting in 2 dimensions, lets go one step further.
-All those programming concepts can be applied in 3 dimensions as well! **The map itself is our visual scripting enviroment!**
+All those programming concepts can be applied in 3 dimensions as well!

-## Why in 3D?

-####  intuitive code placement
-TODO
+In most other visual scripting systems the **graph** is edited in a planar 2D window that is separated from the game world.
+It is intuitive to place script code (= **nodes** and **relations**) at the place where they affets the game world!
+> **The map itself is our visual scripting enviroment!**

 ## Name?
 Inexor's 3D visual scripting system needs a keyword as a name.
 Just like "Inexor Flex" stands for NodeJS integration.